Harlembrown/UD-CodeDevProjects/README.md

-# UD-CodeDevProjects
+# Deploy Static Website on AWS

-This is my first UD CodeDev Project to Deploy Static Website on AWS
+This is my first Udacity Code Developer Nanodegree Project to Deploy a Static Website on AWS S3

-Website Files

 CRITERIA
-I have met the required SPECIFICATIONS as follows:
+I have met the required SPECIFICATIONS per the rubrics as follows:

 Created a S3 bucket.
 The S3 bucket is visible in the AWS Management console.